AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_vr/vr_nodes.md

 Each VR template project adds some new Flow nodes, which are only available in that project.
 This page introduces these VR-specific nodes.

-For reference information on all the other Flow nodes built in to Stingray and its plugins, go to the [Stingray Flow Node Reference](../../../flow_ref/index.html).
+For reference information on all the other Flow nodes available in the interactive engine and its built-in plugins, go to the [Flow Node Reference](../../../flow_ref/index.html).

 ## General VR Flow node descriptions